akmn35/new.dist/README.md

 #> [1] 0.1465251
 ```

-`ptprd` Distribution function for Two-Parameter Rayleigh distribution
+`ptprd` Distribution function for Two-Parameter Rayleigh Distribution
-with location(mu) and scale(lambda) parameters.
+with location (mu) and scale (lambda) parameters.

 ``` r
 library(new.dist)